Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Simulations and Empirical Data Analysis

 \subsubsection{Stage 2 analysis}

 We now turn our attention to a more in depth analysis using multifactor dimensionality reduction (MDR) on a small set of the SNPs comprising SNP pairs having the largest values of $\Rhat$.
 MDR is a model-free and nonparametric approach first introduced in \cite{RITCHIEmdr2001} that can be used to identify high-order SNP-SNP interactions, even in the absence of independent main effects of the gene SNPs on the outcome.
 Ideally, we would like to select a set of SNPs associated with the $n$ largest $\Rhat$ values.
-However, as discussed in much of the MDR literature [e.g. \cite{RITCHIEmdr2001}, \cite{Hahnmdr2003}, \cite{Winham2011}, \cite{GolaRoadmapMDR2016}], the run time of MDR increases drastically as the number of SNPs under consideration grows.
+However, as discussed in much of the MDR literature (e.g. \cite{RITCHIEmdr2001}, \cite{Hahnmdr2003}, \cite{Winham2011}, \cite{GolaRoadmapMDR2016}), the run time of MDR increases drastically as the number of SNPs under consideration grows.
 Thus, we must choose a relatively small set of SNPs to consider for analysis by MDR.

-In order to select a reasonably small set of SNPs to consider (approximately 100 candidate SNPs), we can project onto the position of $\text{SNP}_{j_1}$ the top 10,000 $\Rhat$ values, then look for a cutoff value for which most of the SNPs lie below.
-We only plot the top 10,000 $\Rhat$ values due to computational limitations in plotting a larger set of values.
-Approximately 99\% of the $\Rhat$ values are less than $0.1$.
-This tells us that the vast majority of SNP pairs can be omitted as having little to no effect on PCOS status.
-The top 10,000 SNPs still easily provide a set of SNPs encompassing the overall patterns of the $\Rhat$ values.
-Figure \ref{fig:RhatVals} shows the top 10,000 $\Rhat$ values versus the associated position of $\text{SNP}_{j_1}$.
-We will look for a cutoff value for which (approximately) less than 100 $\Rhat$ values lie above.

-Based on the plot in Figure \ref{fig:RhatVals}, we select a cutoff of $\Rhat = 0.865.$ This yields a computationally feasible set of 85 SNPs for our candidate set for MDR.
+Therefore, we keep only the top 85 SNP pairs having the largest $\Rhat$ values.
+This corresponds with a cutoff value of $\Rhat > 0.865$, at which there is a distinct clustering of $\Rhat$ values.

 Because our case to control ratio is unbalance (i.e. not equal to 1), we will use balanced accuracy (BA) as the evaluation measure of our MDR results.
 The BA can be defined as follows:

 where the true and false positives and negatives refer to the classification of a subject based on the loci-genotype combinations selected by MDR.
 Note that BA is just the arithmetic mean of the specificity and the sensitivity.
 For further discussion on the use of the BA as the metric for our model evaluations in the presence of unbalanced case to control ratios see, for example, \cite{MDRunbalanced} and \cite{Winham2011}.